Skipping-rope rhyme: Jump in, jump out

 In another version, the teacher is "Benjamin Franklin."

 In the Charlie Chaplin rhyme, the child jumping had to follow directions as the rope was turning: touching the heel of one foot on the ground; touching the toe of the same foot on the ground; doing a (short) split of the feet, turning around, saluting, bowing, and jumping out from the turning rope on the last line.
 This rhyme, c.
-1942, reflects children's awareness of World War II (The Queen to whom we bowed was the Grand mother of the present 2022 British King).
+1942, reflects children's awareness of World War II.

 An Australian version of the Charlie Chaplin Skipping Song, as sung at Salisbury Primary School in Brisbane, Australia in the mid 1950s, is as follows: